DeveloperDunne/Sports-Snaps-API/README.md

 - git commit -m "commit message"
 - git push

-To run server:

-- python manage.py runserver
+To run the server locally (Debug = True), the following command ran:
+- `python manage.py runserver` <- Loads the website on the in-built Terminal.

+During development migrations to the database were made.
-To make migrations:
+To make migrations the following commands ran:

-- python manage.py makemigrations
+- `python manage.py makemigrations` <- Creates a new database migration
-- python manage.py migrate <- Applies pending migrations
+- `python manage.py migrate` <- Applies pending migrations

-To add dependencies:
+To create or update Requirements.txt file the following commands ran:

-- pip3 freeze --local > requirements.txt <-Runs the req.
+- `pip3 freeze --local > requirements.txt`  <-Runs the req.

-Creating a Superuser:
+- `pip install -r requirements.txt` <- Install req.

+To create a Superuser the following command ran (from Heroku terminal):
-- python manage.py createsuperuser
+- `python manage.py createsuperuser` (username->email->password1->password2) <- Creates a Superuser

-Starting a new Django project:
+To create a new Django project, in the currenct directory, the followig command ran:

-- django-admin startproject NAMEOFTHEPROJECT .
+- `django-admin startproject NAMEOFTHEPROJECT .` <- Starts the project

-Create an app:
+To create the app the following command ran:

-- python3 manage.py startapp NAMOFTHEAPP
+- `python3 manage.py startapp NAMOFTHEAPP` <- Creates a folder for the app withing the project

 # Deployment

 The website is being hosted and deployed on Heroku:

-Navigate to: "Create new app" add a unique name "djangorestframework-api" and select your region.
-Click "Create App" Head over to the "Settings" tab and apply the respective config VARs Move to the "Deploy" section and select "Github" method" From here search for the repository name "connect", from the GitHub account.
+- Navigate to: "Create new app" add a unique name i.e "djangorestframework-api" and select your region.
+Click "Create App"
+- Head over to "Settings" tab and apply the respective config VARs
+- Move to "Deploy" section and select "Github" method"
+- From here search for the repository name "connect", from the GitHub account.
-Hit "Connect" and "Enable Automatic Deploys" to keep the repository in parallel to Heroku.
+- Hit "Connect" and "Enable Automatic Deploys" to keep the the repository in parallel to Heroku.
-Manually "Deploy Main Branch".
+- Manually "Deploy Main Branch".
+- Upon successful deployment, retrieve the link for the mock terminal.

 ## How to Fork